MrRaiter/front-end-template/readme.md

 # TypeScript Guidelines

+> Most of the information has been taken from https://github.com/typescript-cheatsheets/react this repo.
+Check full out!

 Here you can find best (in my opinion) practice for using Typescript with React and styled components.

 ## Typing defaultProps and propTypes